 Poking around on the Resident Evil 2 disc with a Game Shark reveals a number of items and weapons that were cut from the final game, including a machine gun called the Calico.

 Several areas and one complete subplot were cut from the original release of Resident Evil.
-George Trevor's diaries were completely cut out and only evidence of the scrapped graveyard area is a split-second view of its entrance in one cutscene.
+George Trevor's diaries were completely cut out and only evidence of the scrapped graveyard area is a split-second view of its entrance in the Hunter's debut cutscene.
 Both were restored for the 2002 remake.

 Very early in development they also intended to have cryptic messages written in blood on the walls, left behind by the infected people in the mansion as they lost their sanity.
 They were actually removed from the DualShock version, but the original hid them by simply recoloring them to match the walls.
 By tweaking the game color palettes with an emulator, you can see them.
 This one reads "For God's sake GET OUT!!!"◊